 - Use the IX Library

-Once the commercial agreement is complete, publishers will receive a unique key from Merkle to activate the Merkle RTI adapter when toggled on in the IX IX Library UI.
+Once the commercial agreement is complete, publishers will receive a unique key from Merkle to activate the Merkle RTI adapter when toggled on in the IX Library UI.
 The following screenshot shows the Merkle adapter enabled in the IX app.

 To leverage M1 Deals as a buyer, you'll need to be an existing client of the DAN.
 M1 deals follow a specific workflow during set up and follow best practices during flight to ensure successful delivery.